momentum-devs/chatroom/README.md

 * validate sender user when inviting to channel
-* get channel by id
+* delete channel when creator leaves it
-* get user by email